 Safety - email@example.com¶

 Safety at Nottingham Hackspace is paramount.
-As part of this the safety team ensure that protective equipment is available, monitor safety of our tools, and identify any new risks that may appear.
+The trustees are primarily responsible for safety but members can offer assistance to ensure that protective equipment is available, monitor safety of our tools, and identify any new risks that may appear.

 Please remember: Wear protective equipment when using tools.
 Be sure to read, understand, and follow all the safety rules needed for power tools.
 Using tools properly reduces risk of injury to yourself and others.